+The Voyeurism (Offences) Act, often referred to as Upskirting Act was introduced on 19th April 2019.
 Upskirting is defined by KCSIE, 2019 is "typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm."
-Upskirking is illegal, and the perpetrator can face up to 2 years in prison.
+Upskirting is illegal, and the perpetrator can face up to 2 years in prison.
+The victim can be any gender.